 Back in the days of real local multiplayer gaming I developed two online league systems which were used in big LAN partys.
-I started to host them online for Medal of Honor and Operation Flashpoint and created some esport news sites like the Onlinewars Network (OWN) and Esportsnet (ESN).
+I started to host them online for Medal of Honor and Operation Flashpoint and created multiple esport news sites like the Onlinewars Network (OWN) and Esportsnet (ESN) which lead to over half a million unique visits a month.
 While always being a one-man-show I was used to develop the backend, frontend and maintain all web- and database-servers.
 I loved it, as I had to learn simply everything in detail.
 Especially learning the hard way how to scale your infrastructure without any cloud technology was a lesson for life.
 Thanks to the incredible wonderful community (I love and miss you!) there were enough contributers which added news and rumors about the latest gaming news.
 So I didn't have to worry about most of the content and forum moderation on my sites.

 Skills developed over time.
 Python and Django came along, then Android and iOS development.
 I developed some apps and some websites, nothing special.